lhtin/You-Dont-Know-JS/this & object prototypes/ch6.md

 # You Don't Know JS: *this* & Object Prototypes
 # Chapter 6: Behavior Delegation

 In Chapter 5, we addressed the `[[Prototype]]` mechanism  in detail, and *why* it's confusing and inappropriate (despite countless attempts for nearly two decades) to describe it as "class" or "inheritance".
-We trudged through not only the fairly verbose syntax (`.prototype` littering the code), but the various gotchas (like surprising `.constructor` resolution or ugly pseudo-polymorphic syntax).
+We __trudged__(艰难行走) through not only the fairly __verbose__(冗长的) syntax (`.prototype` __littering__(散布于) the code), but the various gotchas (like surprising `.constructor` resolution or ugly pseudo-polymorphic syntax).
 We explored variations of the "mixin" approach, which many people use to attempt to smooth over such rough areas.

 It's a common reaction at this point to wonder why it has to be so complex to do something seemingly so simple.
-Now that we've pulled back the curtain and seen just how dirty it all gets, it's not a surprise that most JS developers never dive this deep, and instead relegate such mess to a "class" library to handle it for them.
+Now that we've pulled back the curtain and seen just how dirty it all gets, it's not a surprise that most JS developers never dive this deep, and instead __relegate such mess to__(丢这些混乱和困难的事情给...) a "class" library to handle it for them.

 I hope by now you're not content to just gloss over and leave such details to a "black box" library.
 Let's now dig into how we *could and should be* thinking about the object `[[Prototype]]` mechanism in JS, in a **much simpler and more straightforward way** than the confusion of classes.